eeriemyxi/dotfiles/docs/neovim.md

 Neovim is one of those apps I actively add new features to then forget them due to lack of muscle memory.
-But when I do want to use it, I forget what the keymap is.
+But when I do want to use them, I forget what the keymap is.
 I'd then have to go through my config files to find out the shortcut, which is inconvenient.

 I am going to document everything I should be needing here so that I can read them when